Facebook Pixel Reflector Photography: How to Use a Reflector for Stunning Portraits

 using a reflector child portraits

 Although they may not be as impressive as strobe kits, reflectors can often yield similar or superior results, plus they’re cheaper and easier to use.
+(And they’re a lot less bulky, too; you can keep a surprisingly large pop-up reflector in your camera bag!)

 So remember the guidelines I shared above.
 Learn how to work with your reflector.
-And capture some stunning reflective shots!
+And capture some stunning shots!

 Now over to you: